Rear Extension Cost

 Building Regulations for a Rear Extension

-When you have large scale work done on your home like an extension, you will need to comply with building regulations.
+When you have large-scale work done on your home, like an extension, you will need to comply with building regulations.
 This will involve site visits and paperwork.
 Most builders will be able to arrange and complete this for you.
-However, make sure you confirm with your builder that they will be doing this as you are ultimately responsible.
+However, make sure you confirm with your builder that they will be doing this, as you are ultimately responsible.

-Depending on the scale of the work it will cost £50 - £100 to get certi-fied.
+Depending on the scale of the work it will cost £50 to £100 to get certi-fied.
 There will usually be two site visits so that the quality of construction and the wiring and plumbing can be checked.
 You will receive your certification in the mail after work is completed.

 Rear Extension Heating Cost